-To identify weather and climate stations for each park unit in the SEAN we selected only those stations located within 60 km of the SEAN park units.
-This buffer distance was selected in an attempt to include at least a few automated stations from major networks such as SAO.
+To identify weather and climate stations for each park unit in the ROMN we selected only those stations located within 40 km of the ROMN park units.
+This buffer distance was selected in an attempt to include at least a few automated stations from major networks such as SAO, but also to keep the size of the stations lists to a reasonable number.

-The station locator maps presented in Chapter 4 were designed to show clearly the spatial distributions of all major weather/climate station networks in SEAN.
+The station locator maps presented in Chapter 4 were designed to show clearly the spatial distributions of all major weather/climate station networks in ROMN.
 We recognize that other mapping formats may be more suitable for other specific needs.